Pseudanthias parvirostris: Distribution

 Pseudanthias parvirostris is found in the Indian Ocean and the Western Pacific Ocean.
 Its range extends from Japan south as far as Australia, west to the Madives and east to the Solomon Islands.
 In Australia it is found in the Coral Sea and at Rowley Shoals in Western Australia.

 Habitat and biology

 Pseudanthias parvirostris is found on outer reef slopes at depths between 35 and 65 m, most commonly at depths of more than 40 m.
 They are usually found in small aggregations close to the bottom, where there are patch reefs on slopes dominated by sand or rubble.

 The social grouping is that there is a dominant male which guards a harem made up of a small group of females.
-They are nonadric protogynous hermaphrodites and when the dominant male is lost themost dominant female changes sex and colour to that of the male. which takes around two weeks, and takes over the harem/ Where they are sympatric P. parvirostris may mix with groups of Pseudanthias smithvanizi.
+They are nonadric protogynous hermaphrodites and when the dominant male is lost the most dominant female changes sex and colour to that of the male. which takes around two weeks, and takes over the harem/ Where they are sympatric P. parvirostris may mix with groups of Pseudanthias smithvanizi.